alttch/bma-info/busrt/busrt.rst

 * **server** - build stand-alone broker server
 * **cli** - build CLI tool
-* **std-alloc** - forcibly use the standard memory allocator for server/cli (enable in case of problems with jemalloc)
+* **std-alloc** - forcibly use the standard memory allocator for server/cli (enable in case of problems with mimalloc)

 Performance tips
 ================